Delirium vs. Dementia: Causes, Symptoms, Treatment, and Preventative Measures

 - Keeping the mind active

-Don’t ignore problems in thinking skills or memory difficulties.
-Seeing a doctor at the first sign of issues can detect a treatable condition, and early diagnosis allows you or your loved one to get the most benefit from available treatment options and plan for the future.
+It’s important to not ignore changes or declines in thinking skills or memory, as it can often be caused by more than just age.
+Seeing a doctor at the first sign of issues can help detect a treatable condition, if delirium, and can help your loved one get an early diagnosis.
+After all, an early intervention is key to getting the most benefit from available treatment options for both delirium and dementia.

 More insights like this: